jackalnom/centralcoastcauldrons/README.md

 Once you've finished making your changes, go back to [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/) and click "Burn Shop to Ground!" at the bottom of the page to reset your shop's state back to the beginning.

-In this updated version, you should no longer encounter job errors resulting from attempting to buy barrels without sufficient gold, mix potions without the necessary ml of ingredients, or sell potions not currently in your inventory.
+With the release of this version, you should no longer encounter job errors resulting from attempting to buy barrels without sufficient gold, mix potions without the necessary ml of ingredients, or sell potions not currently in your inventory.

-## Version 4 - Iterate and Optimize

-This phase might require sophisticated logic and possibly machine learning algorithms to accurately predict and match customer preferences.